KhronosGroup/Vulkan-Samples/samples/extensions/fragment_shader_barycentric/README.md

 The following effects are available from the GUI:

-- COLOR_INTERP - Demonstrates color interpolation using barycentric coordinates and information about color in vertices of the triangle (passed as `pervertexEXT` variable from the vertex shader).
+- Color interpolation - Demonstrates color interpolation using barycentric coordinates and information about color in vertices of the triangle (passed as `pervertexEXT` variable from the vertex shader).
-- DIFF_PERSP_NOPERSP - Demonstrates the difference between barycentric perspective and non-perspective coordinates.
+- Perspective vs non-perspective - Demonstrates the difference between barycentric perspective and non-perspective coordinates.
-- WIREFRAME - Demonstrates rendering a wireframe using barycentric coordinates.
+- Wireframe - Demonstrates rendering a wireframe using barycentric coordinates.
-- INTERP_TO_MASS_CENTER - Demonstrates color interpolation to the triangle's center of mass using barycentric coordinates.
+- Interpolate to mass center - Demonstrates color interpolation to the triangle's center of mass using barycentric coordinates.
-- BARYCOORD_TEXTURE - Demonstrates the modification of a texture using barycentric coordinates.
+- Barycoord texture - Demonstrates the modification of a texture using barycentric coordinates.

 ## Enabling the Extension